A pause, only where you asked for one

 When you want words, Claude writes them with you.
 Here is exactly what that involves.

-What is sent when you use a check-in or reflection: the app you opened (or just a category label like "a social app," which is the default), a rough part of the day, your first name if you gave one, and any intentions you have written in your own words.
+What is sent when you use a check-in or reflection: the kind of app you opened (only ever a category label like "a social app" — never the app's name, and there is no setting that changes that), a rough part of the day, the country the phone is in so crisis lines match where you are, your first name if you gave one, and any intentions you wrote in your own words.

-What is never sent: exact times, how long you spent in an app, your contacts, or anything at all while AI features are off.
+What is never sent: the clock time of your visits, how long you spent in an app, your contacts, or anything at all while AI features are off.

 And without a key, it still works.
-Return holds every pause with its own written lines even with no AI connected — and then nothing leaves your phone at all.
+Return holds every pause with its own written lines, and offers a private, encrypted journal instead of a chat — nothing leaves your phone at all.
 You can bring your own Anthropic API key, or use a private invite code; either way, your words are never stored on Return's servers.

 - No account.
 There is nothing to sign up for.